squeekymouse89/proxmoxwrt/README.md

 The fastest way to run this is the following:

-wget https://raw.githubusercontent.com/squeekymouse89/proxmoxwrt/main/squeekyopenwrt.sh && | bash openwrt.sh
+wget https://raw.githubusercontent.com/squeekymouse89/proxmoxwrt/main/squeekyopenwrt.sh && bash squeekyopenwrt.sh

 The script will ask you a few simple questions.
 1. Where is the url for the rootfs you want to use (guidance given in the script)